1. Make faculty position requests when a position is vacated or a new line is desired. Once the new position is granted....

 4. Distribute OGC's Faculty Search Committees Guide to all faculty who may participate in interviewing/hosting candidates.

-5. Use the pre-approved advertising templates found at the bottom of the Faculty Employment Action Guide when advertising the position.
+5. Use the pre-approved advertising templates found on the Recruiting and Hiring Faculty page when advertising the position.

 6. Print and keep copies of all faculty position ads, and maintain a list of any URLs used during the search process.
 This is particularly important when a foreign national is hired because the ads may be used to aid the new hire in obtaining a green card.

 7. Send all applicants the Affirmative Action Form (also called the Self Identification Form) and maintain a Faculty Applicant Tracking Form for each search.
 If applications are gathered and maintained through a third party (such as mathjobs.org or Interfolio/ByCommittee), this step is not needed as those parties collect and maintain this information for the university.

 9. Submit two complete candidate files to your dean's office, which will forward two copies of each file to the Provost's Office and coordinate the campus interviews.
 Complete files include the candidate's letter of application, Religious Affiliation form, transcript showing highest degree conferred*, curriculum vitae, Faculty Certification of Credentials form, and three professional letters of reference.
 If Ph.D. is in progress, an official transcript of completed Ph.D. hours will also be required.

 * Official electronic transcripts are acceptable.
 Electronic transcripts must be requested by the candidate’s department, which must print the transcript file, including the statement of authenticity, to include in the documents sent to the provost’s office.